-- What will the charging infrastructure look like? - What type of investments should be made, and who bears responsibility at what level? - What kind of standardization will be introduced? - Which charging technology will eventually be chosen, and why?
+- What will the charging infrastructure look like? - What type of investments should be made, and who bears responsibility at what level? - What kind of standardization will be - Which charging technology will eventually be chosen, and why?

-All the infrastructure-related issues mentioned above are intertwined with vehicle-related charging issues, such as the technology used for onboard charging, the type and size of energy storage, the ability to have bidirectional energy flow to use the vehicle as an integrated part of the grid, changes to drivetrain components (such as electric motors) for both propulsion and charging purposes, among others.
-These questions also relate to the actors involved and those currently absent, such as authorities that may need to take on new responsibilities.
+All the infrastructure-related issues mentioned above are intertwined with vehicle-related charging issues, such as the technology used for onboard charging, the type and size of energy storage, the ability to have bidirectional ener-